synaptics-astra/doc/linux/index.rst

 Astra Machina supports Android Debug Bridge (ADB) over USB.
 ADB is used on Android devices and has been ported to Astra Machina.
 Google provides extensive documentation on ADB `here <https://developer.android.com/tools/adb>`__.

-To use ADB connect a USB cable from the host system to the USB type C USB 2.0 port on Astra Machina (next to the ethernet port).
+To use ADB connect a USB cable from the host system to the USB Type-C USB 2.0 port on Astra Machina (next to the ethernet port).

 .. figure:: media/usb-c.png

-    Astra Machina Component Diagram with USB type C USB 2.0 port highlighted
+    Astra Machina Component Diagram with USB Type-C USB 2.0 port highlighted

 Google provides versions of ADB for Mac, Linux, and Windows.
 Once ADB is installed run ``adb devices`` to see all ADB devices connected to the host.
 Then run::